mj1618/stepwise-migrations/README.md

 Outputs:

 ```
-Connected to the database
-Dropping the tables, schema and migration history table
+Dropping the tables, schema and migration history table... done!
-All done!
 ```